 What type of jelly do you use for Linzer cookies?

 Traditional Linzer cookies are filled with a raspberry jam.
 However, now days, the filling options are endless.
-You can use apricot jam, grape jelly, strawberry jelly, and even chocolate-hazelnut Nutella!
+You can use apricot jam, grape jelly, strawberry jelly, cherry jam and even chocolate-hazelnut Nutella!

 Why are they called Linzer cookies?